-C. Nicholas Cuneo, M.D., is an assistant professor and academic med/peds hospitalist at the Johns Hopkins University School of Medicine with a joint appointment at Johns Hopkins Bloomberg School of Public Health’s Center for Public Health and Human Rights.
+C. Nicholas Cuneo, M.D., M.P.H. is an assistant professor and academic med/peds hospitalist at the Johns Hopkins University School of Medicine with a joint appointment at Johns Hopkins Bloomberg School of Public Health’s Center for Public Health and Human Rights.
 He works in the Pediatric Combined ED and Inpatient Unit and Newborn Nursery at Johns Hopkins Bayview Medical Center and in the Johns Hopkins Hospitalist Program at The Johns Hopkins Hospital.

 Dr. Cuneo is a graduate of the Harvard Brigham & Women’s Hospital/Boston Children’s Hospital Medicine-Pediatric Residency and served as chief resident for the Doris and Howard Hiatt Residency in Global Health Equity at Brigham & Women’s Hospital.
 He earned his B.S. in biology and anthropology at Duke University, his M.D. at the Johns Hopkins University School of Medicine, and his M.P.H. in clinical effectiveness at the Harvard T.H.
 Chan School of Public Health.